[Skynet] The hook method for malloc in skynet

 int skynet_posix_memalign(void **memptr, size_t alignment, size_t size);

 As we know, marcos essentially perform a text replacement.
-So, when another source file includes this header, all instances of skynet_malloc
+So, when another source file includes this header, all instances of skynet_malloc will be replaced by malloc.
+In other words, the content of skynet_malloc.h after preprocessor becomes:

 1